baggepinnen/LowLevelParticleFilters.jl/README.md

 - `KalmanFilter`.
 A standard Kalman filter.
 Has the same features as the particle filters, but is restricted to linear dynamics (possibly time varying) and Gaussian noise.
 - `SqKalmanFilter`.
 A standard Kalman filter on square-root form (slightly slower but more numerically stable with ill-conditioned covariance).
 - `ExtendedKalmanFilter`: For nonlinear systems, the EKF runs a regular Kalman filter on linearized dynamics.
 Uses ForwardDiff.jl for linearization.
 The noise model must be Gaussian.
 - `UnscentedKalmanFilter`: The Unscented kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
-The UKF handles nonlinear dynamics and measurement model, but still requires an additive Gaussian noise model.
+The UKF handles nonlinear dynamics and measurement models, but still requires an Gaussian noise model (may be non additive).
-- `DAEUnscentedKalmanFilter`: An Unscented Kalman filter for differential-algebraic systems (DAE).

 # Documentation